India turns to ex-army medics as COVID surge sparks calls for lockdown | Health

 India turns to ex-army medics as COVID surge sparks calls for lockdown

-India is to recruit hundreds of former army medics to support its overwhelmed healthcare system, the defense ministry said on Sunday, as the country grapples with record COVID-19 infections and deaths amid angry calls for a complete nationwide lockdown.
-Some 400 medical officers are expected to serve on contract for a maximum of 11 months, the ministry said in a press release, adding that other defense doctors had also been roped in for online consultations.
+India will recruit hundreds of former army medics to support its overwhelmed healthcare system, the defence ministry said on Sunday, as the country grapples with record COVID-19 infections and deaths amid calls for a complete nationwide lockdown.
+Some 400 medical officers are expected to serve on contract for a maximum of 11 months, the ministry said in a press release, adding that other defence doctors had also been contacted for online consultations.

 COVID-19 cases and deaths have been hitting records every two or three days.
 Deaths rose by more than 4,000 for a second consecutive day on Sunday.
-Many Indian states have imposed strict lockdowns over the past month while others have announced restrictions on public movement and shut down cinemas, restaurants, pubs and shopping malls.
+(Graphic on global cases and deaths) https://tmsnrt.rs/34pvUyi Many Indian states have imposed strict lockdowns over the past month while others have announced restrictions on public movement and shut down cinemas, restaurants, pubs and shopping malls.

 The health ministry reported 4,092 deaths over the past 24 hours, taking the overall death toll to 242,362.
 New cases rose by 403,738, just shy of the record and increasing the total since the start of the pandemic to 22.3 million.
 India on Saturday reported its highest ever single-day COVID-19 death toll of 4,187.
 The Institute for Health Metrics and Evaluation estimates that India will see 1 million COVID-19 deaths by August.